Types of Communication

 It is the expression of employees’ natural desire to communicate.
 Grapevine and rumors are the most common informal communications.

 - Grapevine – A grapevine is an informal communication pathway for the flow of information among people.
 It has no orderly path.
 Grapevines are important parts of informal communication.
-The pattern of a network of the grapevine can be a single-strand network, gossip network, chain network, probability network, and a cluster network.
+The pattern of a network of the grapevine can be a single-strand network, gossip network, chain network, probability network, and cluster network.

 - Rumor – Rumors are widely spread opinions without authority over their truths.
 They are stories based on very little verification.
 Such rumors are generally created in a crisis situation and they may create fear and harmful conditions too.
 As a manager, you should follow accurate information to neutralize the rumors.
 Formal decisions should not be influenced by rumors.